What is stevia: benefit or harm? Stevia sweetener - beneficial properties and uses.

 Cellulose

-Displays toxic substances and slags, normalizes intestinal peristalsis
+Outputs toxic substances and toxins, normalizes intestinal motility

-To preserve the useful substances of the plant, it is necessary to properly prepare and store it.
+To preserve the beneficial substances of the plant, it is necessary to properly prepare and store it.
 Stevia leaves are used as a sweetener for drinks and dishes, as well as medicinal raw materials.
-Harvesting is recommended to start even before flowering, when the plant develops buds.
+It is recommended to start harvesting even before flowering, when the plant develops buds.
 It is during this period that the concentration of beneficial sweet compounds in the leaves is maximum.

-It is necessary to cut the stems of the bush, leaving stumps 10 cm from the ground level.
-After that, the lower leaves must be separated, and the stems laid out on gauze or other natural fabric thin layer.
-They can also be hung up, collecting in small bouquets.
+The stems of the bush should be cut, leaving stumps 10 cm from the ground level.
+Afterwards, the lower leaves need to be separated and the stems laid out on gauze or other natural fabric thin layer.
+They can also be hung, collected in small bouquets.

-It is recommended to dry raw materials on fresh air but only in the shade.
-A well-ventilated area will do.
-If the weather is hot, then 10 hours is enough for drying - this will provide high level quality of raw materials.
-To preserve the maximum amount of steviol glusides in the leaves, special dryers can be used.
+It is recommended to dry the raw materials at fresh air, but only in the shade.
+A well-ventilated area is suitable.
+If the weather is hot, then 10 hours is enough for drying - this will ensure high level quality of harvested raw materials.
+To preserve the maximum volume of steviol glycosides in the leaves, you can use special dryers.
 But it is important to ensure that the temperature does not exceed 500 C.

-If the humidity level is high and the temperature is low, then after 3 days the plant will lose about 30% of all steviols.
+If the humidity level is high and the temperature is low, then after 3 days the plant will lose about 30% of all steviol glycosides.

-When the branches are completely dry, they need to be collected and laid out in paper bags or boxes.
+When the branches are completely dry, they need to be collected and placed in paper bags or boxes.
 Bags made from natural fabrics are also suitable.
-It is allowed to store such raw materials for no more than 2 years, but only if the humidity level is low and the room is well ventilated.
+Such raw materials can be stored for no more than 2 years, but only if the humidity level is low and the room is well ventilated.

 Useful properties and contraindications